SPARK DATA CENTER

-When Spark NZ’s $60-million modular data centre opened in 2016, New Zealanders gained access to one of the largest, most sophisticated facilities in the world.
-With advanced security, seismic protection and state-of-the-art sustainability, the Spark Data Centre is helping New Zealand businesses manage their technology assets today and drive the country’s digital transformation.
+When Spark NZ’s $60-million modular data center opened in 2016, New Zealanders gained access to one of the largest, most sophisticated facilities in the world.
+With advanced security, seismic protection and state-of-the-art sustainability, the Spark Data Center is helping New Zealand businesses manage their technology assets today and drive the country’s digital transformation.

 As demand for data grows, Spark is ready to scale up.
 The flexible facility accommodates four 100-rack data halls today with capacity equivalent to 640,000 servers – or enough processing power for every New Zealander to host 10 websites.
 And with a modular design that supports fast construction, Spark can increase its capacity to 1,200 racks as it meets the demands of New Zealand’s digital future.